Skip to main content

 In the emergency department, Celia was diagnosed with bronchitis.
 As part of a simple screening process, the nurse asked Celia about her living situation and elicited Celia’s response about being forced to share a single room with five other hotel coworkers because that is all she could afford.
 Through the nurse’s empathetic response, Celia felt encouraged to share more about how she had been promised a well-paying job but instead made $50 a week and was unable to repay her debt to the company that brought her to the United States from the Philippines.

 Suspecting that Celia was a victim of labor trafficking, the nurse referred her to a local agency that could help free her from her servitude.
-Celia learned of her rights, received legal assistance, and obtained a T visa for trafficking victims.
+Celia learned of her rights, received legal assistance, and eventually obtained a T visa for trafficking victims.
 Today she works as a nanny and earns enough money to send some to her children.

 REPORTING HUMAN TRAFFICKING